sandstorm-io/sandstorm/docs/developing/publishing-apps.md

 ## Verify your identity

+Sandstorm packages are signed in two ways to ensure the authenticity of the package source.
+First, with a publicly-known Keybase key, which identifies the author.
+And second, by signing each app with unique ed25519 keys, ensuring that new versions of the app are from an appropriately authorized source.

 ### Sign up with [Keybase.io](https://keybase.io)

 Currently, Keybase is invite-only.
-If you need an invite, you can contact [Jade](mailto:jade@sandstorm.io) or [Kenton](mailto:kenton@sandstorm.io).
+If you need an invite, you can contact [community@sandstorm.io](mailto:community@sandstorm.io).
 You should connect some of your public identites with your Keybase account, like Twitter and Github.

 Sandstorm app authors are verified using a PGP key linked to Keybase.
 You should get the [prerequisites](https://keybase.io/docs/command_line/prerequisites) and follow [their directions](https://keybase.io/docs/command_line/installation) to get their software set up.

-### Sign your app
+### Link your Sandstorm package with your Keybase key

 In order to verify that you are the author of the app in question, you need to sign the following ASCII statement: `I am the author of the Sandstorm.io app with the following ID: <app-id>`, where `<app-id>` is the one from your `sandstorm-pkgdef.capnp` file.